Weed Control

 • Warning signs will be posted for up to 48 hours after spraying at each site, indicating the chemicals used.

-• Information on the types of pesticide being applied under the pest application agreement is available through the Beaumont Parks and Facilities area at 780-929-4300.
+• Information on the types of pesticide used is available by contacting the City at 780-929-4321.

 Spraying technique